 You could find inspiration in lots of amazing case studies.
 Practically every business produces some kind of case study since it’s an ideal way to show how their product or service positively impacts customers.

-Your marketing team can use a wide range of design and productivity tools to quickly create amazing case studies.
-You might also decide to store that case study within a Digital Asset Management tool, in order for your salespeople to be able to access it whenever they need it quickly.
+Your marketing team can use a wide range of design and productivity tools to create amazing case studies quickly.
+You might also decide to store that case study within a Digital Asset Management tool in order for your salespeople to be able to access it whenever they need it quickly.

 5. Put a calendar link in your email signature.

 It’s critical for your salespeople to make it as easy as possible for your prospects to get in touch with them and move their relationship to the next level.
-By placing a calendar link in their email signature, they can simplify this process.
+They can simplify this process by placing a calendar link in their email signature.

-When it comes to sales tactics, this tactic is a very quick win and something you can implement within a few hours.
+Regarding sales tactics, this tactic is a quick win and something you can implement within a few hours.
 There are lots of simple ways to achieve this goal.
 You could even add a simple text hyperlink.